CITY AND COUNTY OF DENVER

 Date and time of public auction

-Access to computer workstations for bidding will be available in the City and County of Denver, Treasury Division, 201 West Colfax Avenue, Wellington E Webb Municipal Office Building, Denver, Colorado between September 28, 2020, and October 15, 2020, between the hours of 7:30 a.m.
+Access to computer workstations for bidding will be available in the City and County of Denver, Treasury Division, 201 West Colfax Avenue, Wellington E Webb Municipal Office Building, Denver, Colorado between October 18, 2021 and November 5, 2021, between the hours of 7:30 a.m.
 M.D.T. and 4:30 p.m.
 M.D.T., Monday through Friday.
-Access will be on a first-come-first-served basis.
+Access will be on a first come first served basis.

 Unpaid tax list and public auction

-- Delinquent Real Estate Tax payments must be received in our office by 4:00 p.m.
-M.D.T., Friday, October 9, 2020.
-Payments will not be accepted during and after that time without redemption interest.
+• Delinquent Real Estate Tax payments must be received in our office by 3:30 p.m.
+M.D.T., Monday, November 1, 2021.
+Payments will not be accepted after that time without redemption interest.

 Each bidder must register on the Auction Website before they will be allowed to participate in the tax lien sale.
 After registering, each bidder will receive a bidding number from the Auction Website that will enable the bidder to place bids.
 All bidders must make a deposit on the Auction Website before their bids will be accepted.
-Registration and deposits may be made starting September 28, 2020, and must be completed no later than October 7, 2020, at 2 p.m.
+Registration and deposits may be made starting October 18, 2021, and must be completed no later than October 27, 2021, at 2:00 p.m.
 M.D.T.
 No registration or deposits will be allowed after this time.
 Each bidder shall make a deposit equal to ten percent (10%) of the total dollar amount of tax liens the bidder anticipates winning.
 All deposits shall be made by electronic funds transfer.
 Final determination regarding the acceptability of any deposit will be at the discretion of the Treasurer.
-If a bidder’s deposit drops below ten percent (10%) of the total dollar amount of all tax liens won, plus the number of active bids, while there are still active bids, the active bids will not be accepted.
+If a bidder’s deposit drops below ten percent (10%) of the total dollar amount of all tax liens won, plus the amount of active bids, while there are still active bids, the active bids will not be accepted.
 Buyers are responsible to ensure the information on their registration is correct since certificates of purchase, redemption checks, and refund checks are prepared from this information.

-Tax liens will be grouped into batches and sold in one-hour increments starting on October 14, 2020, at 8 a.m.
-M.D.T. and concluding on October 14, 2020, at 5 p.m.
+Tax liens will be grouped into batches and sold in one hour increments starting on November 4, 2021, at 8:00 a.m.
+M.D.T. and concluding on November 4, 2021, at 5:00 p.m.
 M.D.T.
 Tax liens in each batch will be identified with a closing time.